Chapter 1 – Severing Ties

 The house elf looked thoughtful for a long moment before glancing about.
 "Master needs a new home.
 This one no good for babies Winky thinks."
 Harry could only chuckle and shake his head in disbelief as the house elf disappeared with a pop.
 "She's persistent at least," he said with a chuckle.

 This is a new story (DUH!) but one that has been bouncing around inside my head for a while now.
 I promise it won't be as angsty as my last one "What the Heart Wants" was, regardless of how this first chapter went.
 I know basically what will happen already.
 I say 'basically' as my characters tend to write themselves at times and have been known to write their own story, regardless of what the Muse or I want.
 This one will be harem-ish in nature, though I'm not certain just how far down that rabbit hole it will go.

 For what it is worth, the first four chapters of this are already written.
 I'll say now that I don't know what the update rate on this story will be as I have a number of other projects running alongside this one at the same time.
 For those following my other stories, Chapter 20 of "I, Alone" is nearly completed and chapter 21 of the same story has already been started.
 As I mentioned, the Muse had been rather busy.
 The only downside is that she has been like a kangaroo on an electrified floor…jumping all over the place.

-Suggested Reading: All Nights By: Goldy – A nice Harmony story that starts where so many do, on the hunt for the Horcruxes, but don't let that stop you from enjoying it!
+Suggested Reading: All Nights (2511390) By: Goldy – As the trio sets off on their Horcrux Hunt, Hermione discovers feelings she didn't know she had.
+Feelings for Harry. - A nice Harmony story that starts where so many do, on the hunt for the Horcruxes, but don't let that stop you from enjoying it!